Cash no longer king

 All the while, the debate over whether the BNPL sector should face tougher regulation has been ongoing and will continue well into 2021, with the impact of BNPL services on the consumer at the centre of the conversation.

-Quest’s focus remains on ensuring its customers are at all times equipped to accept as many payment options as possible.
+A core focus remains on ensuring customers are at all times equipped to accept as many payment options as possible.
 The more payment methods that retailers can provide, the more sales they will attract, and considering the trajectory of the BNPL sector it’s certainly a payment method worth investing in.

 Bullish on biometrics